Ten Worst LinkedIn Profile Mistakes

 If not, here are some tips for exactly how you can fix that.

-First, check you are allowing people to endorse you for your skills, as shown in the screen shot here.
+First, check you are allowing people to endorse you for your skills, as shown in the screenshots here.

 Prioritise: Select your top three skills